jooby-project/jooby/doc/doc/flyway/flyway.md

 ## configuration

 Configuration is done via ```application.conf``` under the ```flyway.*``` path.
-There are some defaults setting that you can see in the appendix.
+There are some defaults setting that you can see in the appendix section.

 For more information, please visit the {{flyway}} site.